 Japan is preparing to provide the best visitor experience to guests from all over the world, including specialist sports and general assistance interpretation services, ensuring that everyone can communicate properly and enjoy their visit, no matter what languages they speak.
 According to the Tokyo Olympics 2020 organizing committee, more than 35,000 volunteers and professional interpreters will be on-site of the events to offer language assistance.

 Apart from that, Japan is hoping to impress the tourists that will visit the event with a very advanced translation device.
 The new tool is supposed to translate Japanese voice recordings into English without a significant delay.
 According to the team that’s currently developing the tool, the biggest downside of the existing Japanese-English translation software is the time lag that occurs.
 This delay is still present largely because of the very different sentence structures the two languages have.
 In Japanese, the verb comes at the end of the sentence, so the longer the sentence is, the longer the automated translation takes to be processed.

 So what do we say?

-As we were selected as a translator for the website of the 2002 FIFA World Cup in Korea and Japan, and as a veteran in this field, we strongly suggest that all translations should go through professional linguists.
-They are well acquainted with the context of the local culture, in addition to being open-minded and capable of understanding people from different backgrounds — because all manner of people will be coming in for the next Olympics from all around the world.
+From our experts’ point of view, we strongly suggest that all translations should go through professional linguists, who are well acquainted with the context of the local culture, in addition to being open-minded and capable of understanding people from different backgrounds — because all manner of people will be coming in from all around the world.
 Despite the numerous translators and interpreters on-site (and the high-tech translation device), all the signs, communication, information leaflets and so on must be carefully translated, localized and adapted in advance by a professional team of translators, rather than generic machine translation.
 This must be done in order to ensure that the target language is properly adapted and can be easily understood by diverse audiences.